WangLabforComputationalBiology/VisionMol/README.md

-# VisionMol 1.1 public release
+# VisionMol 1.1 (Meta Quest Version) public release

 VisionMol is a protein molecule visualization app specifically designed for VR.
 It allows users to visually view and manipulate structural models of biological macromolecules such as proteins in an immersive 3D virtual environment.